schibsted/spid-tech-docs/resources/articles/sdks/javascript.md

 Varnish cookie expiration, in seconds.
 Defaults to the same as the session expiration.

+##### setVarnishCookie

+Boolean flag to determine if a varnish cookie should be set.
+Varnish cookie will be set unless this is set to false.

 ##### timeout

 This is the default connection timeout in milliseconds used when waiting for response by the SPiD servers.